A Level/BTEC/T Level? The difference explained

-At Cronton Sixth Form College we have a wide variety of A level and Vocational subjects for you to choose from.
-If you are unsure if you want to study towards an A level or Vocational programme this leaflet explains the difference to help you make the right choice.
+At Cronton Sixth Form College we have a wide variety of A Level, vocational and T Level qualifications for you to choose from.
+If you are unsure what route is best for you to study, this page explains the difference to help you make the right choice.

-But first, let us explain some things that are the same:
+But first, let us explain some things that are the same, they all:

-- Both qualifications give UCAS points and are accepted by universities
+- Offer UCAS points and are accepted by universities

-- Both have access to the same outstanding student support, enrichment and quality of teaching at the college
+- Have access to the same outstanding student support, enrichment and quality of teaching at the college

-- Both require a high level of commitment to attendance at college and individual study
+- Require a high level of commitment to attendance at college and individual study

 |A Level Programme||Level 3 BTEC Extended Diploma|